Quarterback Russell Wilson Shares Thoughts On Upcoming Seattle Seahawks Season

-Russell Wilson is back for another season with the Seattle Seahawks and fans are excited with another strong season for the team.
+Russell Wilson is back for another season with the Seattle Seahawks, and fans are excited with another strong season for the team.
 Last year, the team made it to the playoffs but were eliminated after falling short.
-While many fans had hoped that the team could get the Super Bowl, the team crumbled under pressure and Wilson had too many sacks to make enough passable scoring plays.
-But maybe Russell has examined what happened and learned from his mistakes, as he recently shared optimism about the upcoming season.
+While many fans had hoped that the team could get the Super Bowl, the team crumbled under pressure, and Wilson had too many sacks to make enough passable scoring plays.
+However, maybe Russell has examined what happened and learned from his mistakes, as he recently shared optimism about the upcoming season.
 And with a relatively new bride and a brand new baby girl, Russell may be more than ready to fight for the city of Seattle.

 According to a new tweet, Russell Wilson recently opened up about his thoughts about this upcoming season now that the team is complete.
-The Seahawks have expressed satisfaction after the recent NFL draft and Russell revealed that he’s excited about bringing home another Super Bowl ring.
+The Seahawks have expressed satisfaction after the recent NFL draft, and Russell revealed that he’s excited about bringing home another Super Bowl ring.
 While some fans may question whether this is possible, Wilson appears to be confident in the fact that they can win another ring.
 Over the past five years alone, Seattle has been in the Super Bowl twice.

 Russell Wilson randomly makes engaged couples day #seahawks #NFL https://t.co/SodBFAcbkT pic.twitter.com/1DG3xtIEC6